-GST is not chargeable on the transfer of shares in a company, whether or not that company owns commercial or residential property.
+GST is not chargeable on the transfer of shares in a

-GST on commercial rent
+company, whether or not that company owns commercial or residential property (but as noted above, EPTT may apply in those circumstances).

-The grant of a lease for commercial property is considered a taxable supply for the purposes of GST.
-It is the responsibility of the Landlord (as supplier) to account for and recover GST, which is payable on the consideration for the supply - i.e. the rent
+• GST on commercial rent - The grant of a lease for commercial property is considered a taxable supply for the purposes of GST.
+It is the responsibility of the Landlord (as supplier) to account for and recover GST, which is payable on the consideration for the supply - i.e. the rent.